 Farley has extensive knowledge of the deep draw process, materials, heat treating (annealing), as well as secondary operations to deep drawn components (finishes, modifications, brackets, inserts, etc.

-Select from the questions below or submit your own question.
+Select one of the questions below, or ask your own!

 - What are the advantages of using deep drawn components?